 Developers aren’t the only ones to benefit from this feature.
 Users also get access to a more robust workdocs product that can help them create more complex workflows, automate processes, and improve their overall app experiences.
 With the doc action feature, the sky is the limit!

-The rest of this guide will walk through the rest of the feature details and how to implement them.
-When you're ready, you can move on to our quickstart guide to learn how to build your own app!
+This guide will walk through the rest of the feature details and how to implement them.
+Check out this video to get started!

 Workdocs are comprised of elements called blocks that contain the doc's contents.
 The doc action feature allows developers to add new blocks using the add block menu or new actions on specific blocks using the contextual toolbar.
 When creating the feature, you can decide which of these access points makes the most sense based on your app's logic (and yes, you can choose both if it makes sense for your app!)